Gustavo Machado (politician): Life

-Given his passion and athletic conditions, he founded with his brothers Gustavo and Roberto, "Los Samanes BBC" one of the baseball clubs that between 1914 and 1918 maintained a strong rivalry with the "BBC Independencia", which polarized Caracas fans at that time.
+Given his passion and athletic conditions, he founded with his brothers Eduardo and Roberto, "Los Samanes BBC" one of the baseball clubs that between 1914 and 1918 maintained a strong rivalry with the "BBC Independencia", which polarized Caracas fans at that time.
 He stood out as an out-fielder and fourth team bat as well as played football as left-back.

 He studied law at Harvard University and at La Sorbonne, where he met his wife, graduating from the Sorbonne in 1924.
 As a legal representative of the Cuba Cane Sugar Corporation he moved to Havana, where he observed student unrest with interest, and in 1925 participated in the founding of the original Cuban Communist Party (later renamed Popular Socialist Party).
 From 1926 to 1929 he lived in Mexico.
-A member of the French Communist Party, in Mexico he was a co-founder in exile of the Venezuelan Revolutionary Party in February 1927.
+A member of the French Communist Party, in Mexico he was a co-founder in exile of the Venezuelan Revolutionary Party in February 1926.
 He participated in Rafael Simón Urbina's June 1929 taking of Fort Amsterdam in Curaçao, in another attempt to overthrow Gómez.
 This movement involved the kidnapping of the governor of Curaçao, Leonard Albert Fruytier, by 250 men with the support of communists as Miguel Otero Silva, José Tomás Jiménez, and Guillermo Prince Lara.
 They plundered weapons, ammunition and the treasury of the island and hauled the governor Fruytier off to Venezuelan coasts on the stolen American ship Maracaibo.
 The revolutionaries landing at La Vela de Coro but were defeated by Gómez forces, and the raid ended in failure.
 After this failed raid Machado went into exile in Colombia with Urbina and others revolutionaries.
 On his return to Venezuela in 1935 he was imprisoned again, but was released on 14 February 1936 following popular pressure.
 Following a public declaration of communism in March 1936 he was expelled from Venezuela on 13 March 1937, returning to exile in Mexico.